Skip to Main Content

 Built From Scratch, Every Winter

 There is a category of travel experience that cannot be replicated in another season or approximated in a warmer climate.
-Lapland Hotels Snow Village, located on Lainiotie 566 outside Kittilä in Finnish Lapland, belongs squarely to that category.
+Lapland Hotels Snow Village is a 3-star hotel in Kittilä, Finland, at Lainiotie 566.
 The structure does not persist year-round.
 It is raised from snow and ice each December and melts back into the landscape each spring, meaning that every version of the hotel is, architecturally, a different building.
 The design theme changes annually, which places it in an unusual position relative to other Arctic accommodation: it is not a fixed property that guests return to for consistency, but a construction project that restarts from a blank canvas each season.

 The Architecture of Impermanence